Restaurants can reduce the federal taxes they owe by claiming a credit for FICA taxes they pay on tips reported by employees. Here’s how.

 For instance, a service charge applied to a bill for large parties or catering events that’s then shared among the servers will generally not qualify as a tip that can be included in the creditable tip calculation.

-2. The FICA tip credit is included on the employer’s tax return as part of the General Business Tax Credit (GBTC).
-The GBTC is not a refundable credit, so it can’t reduce a tax liability below $0.
+2. The FICA tip credit is included on the employer’s tax return as part of the General Business Tax Credit, a nonrefundable credit that can’t reduce a tax liability below $0.
 Unused portions of the credit can be carried forward to future years.

 3. The expense that a taxpayer claims for employer FICA taxes must be reduced by the amount of FICA tip credit claimed in that year.

 4. Certain large food or beverage establishments (U.S. restaurants that employ 10 or more servers on a typical day and serve meals on-premises) are required to report to the IRS the total amount of tips that employees reported to them.
-If that number fails to exceed 8 percent of an establishment’s gross food and beverage receipts, the IRS will deem that employees have underreported their tips and require a recalculation of tip income for some employees.
+If that number fails to exceed 8% of an establishment’s gross food and beverage receipts, the law deems that employees have underreported their tips.
+If this situation is uncovered by the IRS, it’s likely that a recalculation of tip income would be required for at least some employees.
 Such a recalculation would also have an effect on the employer’s FICA tip credit for the year.

 Conditions and caveats like these can add complexity to what might otherwise seem like a straightforward calculation.
 If you’d like more information about qualifying for or calculating the FICA tip credit, or any other issues affecting the food service industry, please contact us.